PROLOGUS

 “Where’s an augur when you need one?”

-“Or me, yours,” I grin, not afraid of death.
-I didn’t used to be, at least. â€œI didn’t mean for us.”
+“Or me, yours,” I sneer back to show I’m not afraid of death.
+I didn’t used to be.
+“Not for us.
+Them.”

 “What’s your rush?”
 I laugh to prove him wrong – moping!
 “Those brutes down there won’t start without us.”